NamLe0609/NamLe0609/README.md

 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

-I live by the principles of writing fast, efficient, and hardware-friendly software, as I belive this is how one grows most as a software engineer.
+I live by the principles of writing fast, efficient, and hardware-friendly software, as I believe this is how one grows most as a software engineer.
 My research and career interests naturally reflects this principle.

 ### Research